kantega/notsoserial/README.md

 After you are confident that all deserializable classes in your application have been recorded, you may restart your app, now reusing the recorded-as-serialized file as the whitelist:

     -javaagent:invoker-defender.jar -Dinvoker.defender.whitelist=is-deserialized.txt

+## What happens when invoker-defender rejects a deserialization attempt?

+An Exception will be thrown, looking something like this:

+    java.lang.IllegalStateException: Deserialization not allowed for class java.util.concurrent.locks.AbstractOwnableSynchronizer at org.kantega.invokerdefender.DefenderClassFileTransformer.preventDeserialization(DefenderClassFileTransformer.java:119)